 A sleepy, bohemian town situated on the Pacific side of Costa Rica, known for surfing, hatching turtles and a pretty spectacular waterfall.
 Montezuma was my highlight in Costa Rica for many reasons, a place where I could have stayed for weeks soaking up the sun on the pristine beach and wandered the same quiet streets for days without getting bored.
 I arrived not really knowing what to expect, and had only made the decision to visit after overhearing a conversation in my previous hostel where a few people had all agreed it was their favourite place in Costa Rica.
 I arrived at near midnight, so it wasn’t until the next morning that I really got to see the town.
 Made up of pretty much one street, everything is close to everything else!
 Although small, there is still plenty of things to do in Montezuma.

 My personal highlight was seeing lots of beautiful baby Olive Ridley turtles released into the wild.
 If you walk Northeast along the beach, you will find a small hut and some fencing.
-Here, I spoke to one of the volunteers about the project, and she told me that at night the trutles come up onto the beach, lay their eggs, bury them, and then return to the ocean.
+Here, I spoke to one of the volunteers about the project.
+She told me that at night the turtles come up onto the beach, lay their eggs, bury them, and then return to the ocean.
 To protect the eggs from poachers, the volunteers patrol the beach at night and collect the eggs, keeping them safe until they hatch.
-Every afternoon, the newly hatched turtles are realeased on the beach.
+Every afternoon, the newly hatched turtles are released on the beach.

-Situated at the southern tip of the Nicoya Peninsula, the easiest way to reach the town is the ferry from Puntarenas, as the road coming from the north is only accessible by 4 wheel drives, and sometimes impassable.
-Local buses run to Puntarenas from Liberia, San Jose and the South for a few dollars, however they drop you in town which is a few KM away from the port.
-In the town of Puntarenas, a few locals came to assist me, pointing me to the taxi rank and warning me I shouldn’t have my phone hanging out my pocket the way I usually do (I can’t help it, I’m just not a suspicious person!), however no one spoke English and everyone gave me conflicting directions to the bus stop, so I hailed a taxi to the port for a few dollars.
+Situated at the southern tip of the Nicoya Peninsula, the easiest way to reach the town is the ferry from Puntarenas.
+The road coming from the north is only accessible by 4 wheel drives, and sometimes impassable.
+Local buses run to Puntarenas from Liberia, San Jose and the South for a few dollars.
+They drop you in town which is a few KM away from the port.
+In the town of Puntarenas, a few locals came to assist me, pointing me to the taxi rank.
+They also warned me I shouldn’t have my phone hanging out my pocket the way I usually do (I can’t help it, I’m just not a suspicious person!).
+However, no one spoke English and everyone gave me conflicting directions to the bus stop, so I hailed a taxi to the port for a few dollars.
 If your Spanish is better than mine, you can probably find the bus stop!

 Have you been to Montezuma?
 What were your top things to do in Montezuma?